mingtang/mingtang.github.io/research-blog.md

 			<a href="{{ site.url }}/research-blog/2018/05/12/garnet-fe/">
 				<h6>2018-5.
 A tale of iron and Earth's continents</h6>
 			</a>
 			<p>Iron (Fe) is one of the elements that we are most familiar with.
 It is a critical resource that drives modern civilization.
-We use things (partially) made of Fe everyday, from forks and spoons in the kitchen, cars on the road, frame structures of buildings, to rockets flying into space... <a href="{{ site.url }}/research-blog/2018/05/12/garnet-fe/">Read More</a></p>
+We use things (partially) made of Fe everyday, from forks and spoons in the kitchen, cars on the road, frame structures of buildings, to rockets... <a href="{{ site.url }}/research-blog/2018/05/12/garnet-fe/">Read More</a></p>
 		</div>
 	</div>